Consensys/gnark/README.md

 // compiles our circuit into a R1CS r1cs, err := frontend.Compile(gurvy.BN256, &circuit)
 ```

-Note that in most cases, the user don't need to *allocate* inputs (here X, Y) and it's done by the `frontend.Compile()` method using the struct tags attributes, similarly to `json` or `xml` encoders in Golang.
+Using struct tags attributes (similarly to `json` or `xml` encoders in Golang), `frontend.Compile()` will parse the circuit structure and allocate the user secret and public inputs [TODO add godoc link for details].

 4. The circuit can be tested like so:
 ```golang